ingowalther/image-minify-api/readme.md

 ## Installation

 ### Create Database
-You sould create a database at first.
+You should create a database first.
 In this database Image Minify API will create all necessary tables during composer install.

 ### Install Project
 ```sh